Rubric for "Adopting the Creator Mindset" Essays:

 o Contain the “key words” if

 *Note: At some point in the essay, you will include a direct quote from David Mirman's blog article.
 You decide what to quote and where to place it.
 It may be in the summary paragraph, or you may place it more aptly in another paragraph.
-This essay will include a summary of Mirman's article, one to three direct quotes (total, not each) from Mirman's article and Downing's excerpt, and a paraphrase of Dr. Downings definition of Creators and of Victims.
+This essay will include a summary of Mirman's article, one or two direct quotes (total, no more) from Mirman's article and Downing's excerpt, and a paraphrase of Dr. Downings definitions of Creators and of Victims.

 - Summarizes Mirman's article (his teaching blog post).